iambrainstorming/iambrainstorming.github.io/src/chapters/economics/yard-sale-model.md

 Taxation on individuals and corporations are [almost the same thing](https://mru.org/courses/principles-economics-microeconomics/taxes-subsidies-definition-tax-wedge). **Taxation is not an effective way to tackle income inequality**.
 Further taxation causes [deadweight loss](https://mru.org/courses/principles-economics-microeconomics/deadweight-loss-definition-yacht-tax), which refers to the value of transactions not made because of the tax.
 There is no revenue on transactions that aren't completed.
 Deadweight loss, a concept in economics, refers to the inefficiency created by taxes that lead to a reduction in overall economic activity and transactions.
 This loss occurs because taxes alter the behavior of both consumers and producers, leading to transactions that would have occurred in the absence of taxes to be foregone.
 As a result, there is a loss of potential economic value that goes unrealized, and the government does not collect revenue on transactions that never take place.I

-## Taxation a tool for income inequality
+## Taxation a tool to further income inequality

 Moreover, some governments use excessive taxation as a tool to further wealth inequality, by providing loan write-offs for corporations while neglecting the impact of taxation on the general population.
 This approach decreases economic activity due to deadweight loss, and loan write-offs drain wealth from people and transfer it to large corporations.